At the dawn of the new year 2022, let’s tether ourselves to a strong anchor, let’s hold firmly to the ‘Urwatul wusqa’, a strong handhold.

 Can you identify the five ways of anchoring your life stated in these verses?

 Dwayne ‘The Rock’ Johnson is quite arguably one of the most well-known humans on the planet.
-For those of you who aren’t familiar with his content and to clarify why I’m bringing him up is because he talks a lot about having ‘anchors’ within your day in order to achieve greatness.
+For those of you who aren’t familiar with his content and to clarify why I’m bringing him up.
+It is because he talks a lot about having ‘anchors’ within your day in order to achieve greatness.
 We don’t need to take it from him because our beloved master (peace be upon him) taught this 1400 years ago.
-However, in the Rock’s example, he has the gym/working out as one of his anchors, which helps him stay grounded and focused especially in the transition between film roles.
+However, in the Rock’s example, he has the gym/working out as one of his anchors.
+Which helps him stay grounded and focused especially in the transition between film roles.

 An anchor isn’t something extra to add to your life to beat yourself up about later for skipping a day or not achieving your goal as fast as you intended.
 This is merely a way for you to stay disciplined and gain closeness to Allah.